bspreston10/Crude-Oil-Arbritrage/README.md

 - *Convience Yield:* The non-monetary benefit of holding the crude oil, rather than holding a futures contract
 - *Theoretical Future Price:* The future price calculated for their respective future contract
 - *1, 2, 3 Month Rates:* The U.S treasury yield rate, values are backfilled from July 31st 2000 - January 1st 2000 due to insufficient data
+### Project Data
+The data used for this analysis is available in the repository.
+You can download the Excel file here:

+- [Project Data File](arbritrage_oil_final.xlsx): Contains the data used to analyze spreads between spot and future prices and the detailed future contracts.

 ## Arbritrage Model
 ### Setting up the model